Teaching and Learning Specialist

 - Flexible schedule hours within required evening class times and team meeting requirements; ability to work from home for part of the workweek

 Reporting to the Associate Director of Program Design and Implementation, The Teaching and Learning Specialist will be responsible for coordinating, developing curricula for, and delivering custom programs and providing administrative support to the Teaching and Learning team.
+They will be primarily responsible for the following activities.
+These include, but are not limited to:

 Teaching and Learning Administrative Support (20%)